Resources

 What a Wonderful World, An Anthology of Joy by Fiona Castle

-BOOK: Book writing about the depths of grief and the hope that emerges
+BIOGRAPHY/AUTOBIOGRAPHY: Book writing about the depths of grief and the hope that emerges.

 Inside Grief: A Personal Journey: Hope for the Grieving and Those Who Care for Them by Katy Laity O'Brien